 - not have started a program of graduate studies in the natural sciences or engineering at any time.

-- not have registered for more than one (1) course while holding the USRA.
-If the course is during normal working hours, special arrangements with the supervisor must be made to make up the time spent on the course.
+- not have registered for more than two (2) courses while holding the USRA.
+If the courses are during normal working hours, special arrangements with the supervisor must be made to make up the time spent on the course.
 The USRA may be held concurrently with a co-op placement.

 - be engaged on a full-time basis in research and development activities in the natural sciences or engineering during the tenure of the award.
 USRA holders are not permitted to do thesis research during the term of the award.